 - Braising liquid

 - Daily health beverage

 Introducing: Turkey Bone Broth Bundle

 I prefer to make my stock in my instant pot and freeze it for later use.
-It’s a great option to pull out on cold winter mornings, warm on the stove and enjoy a hot cup of turkey stock for breakfast.
+It’s a great option to pull out on cold winter mornings, warm on the stove and enjoy a hot cup of stock for breakfast.
 These containers I bought from Amazon work great for storage!